deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Upgradeability

-Most critical contracts in the Lido protocol can be upgraded.
-In particular, this includes the main `Lido` contract which holds all the `ETH` staked with Lido, as well as the rewards and withdrawal contracts that receive the yield.
-Upgrading those contracts could lead to the _loss of user funds_ or _unclaimed yield_.
+Most contracts in the Lido protocol can be upgraded.
+In particular, this includes the deposit, withdrawal and rewards contracts through which `ETH` deposits and withdrawals are processed and staking yield is distributed.
+Upgrading those contracts can lead to the _loss of funds_ or _unclaimed yield_ for Lido users.

-The staking module contracts `NodeOperatorsRegistry` and `CSModule` are also upgradeable by the `Agent` (governance).
-Those contracts are responsible for tracking the _Node Operators_ and upgrading those may lead to the _loss of funds_ for _Node Operators_ or trigger the loss of funds to the benefit of _Node Operators_.
+The staking module contracts `NodeOperatorsRegistry` and `CSModule` are also upgradeable.
+Those contracts are responsible for tracking the _Node Operators_.
+Upgrading these contracts may lead to the _loss of funds_ for _Node Operators_ or users (to the benefit of _Node Operators_).

-Furthermore, the Governance contracts `Voting` and `Agent` may also be upgraded to operate a different logic.
-This could redefine the permissions behind the upgrade and management of the rest of the Lido contracts.
+Furthermore, the governance contracts `Voting` and `Agent` can also be upgraded, with the potential impact of replacing the current implementation of the _Lido Governance_ permissions and processes.

-Finally, the [Consensus Committee](#security-council) is in control of reporting on the state of the beacon chain through the `AccountingOracle` and `ExitBusOracle` smart contracts.
-If compromised, it could manipulate the stETH supply through false data reporting, leading to inflation or deflation of stETH.
-Similarly, the guardians of the [Deposit Security Module](#security-council) control the creation of new Lido validators and, if colluding with _Node Operators_, could enable theft of deposited ETH.
-Both these centralization vectors can thus result in the _loss of user funds_.
+Finally, the [Consensus Committee](#security-council) is in control of reporting on the state of the beacon chain through the `AccountingOracle` and `ExitBusOracle` contracts.
+If compromised, it could manipulate the `stETH` supply through false data reporting, leading to inflation or deflation of `stETH`.
+Similarly, the guardians of the [Deposit Security Module](#security-council) control the creation of new Lido validators and, if colluding with _Node Operators_, could enable theft of deposited `ETH`.
+Both these centralization vectors can thus result in the _loss of funds_ for users.

 > Upgradeability score: High

 ## Autonomy

 Lido relies on _Node Operators_ to operate the validators.
-As explained in the [protocol analysis](#protocol-analysis), users' staked funds not controlled by the _Node Operators_ as Lido enforces that these funds are always withdrawn to a withdrawal address controled by the Lido protocol.
-Nonetheless, the _Node Operators_ may misbehave and lose some of the funds due to slashing.
-In addition to that, they could steal part of the yield (execution rewards) by redirecting them to their own address.
-In the worst case, 1 validator can lose up to 16 ETH to slashing events before it is forcefully exited.
+As explained in the [protocol analysis](#protocol-analysis), users' staked funds are not in control by the _Node Operators_.
+This is because Lido enforces that these funds can only be withdrawn to a fixed withdrawal account, that is controled by the Lido protocol.
+Nonetheless, the _Node Operators_ may misbehave and lose funds due to slashing.
+In addition to that, _Node Operators_ could steal parts of the earned staking yield, by redirecting them to their own address.
+In the worst case, a validator can lose up to 16 `ETH` to slashing events before it is forcefully exited and the remaining `ETH` withdrawn to Lido's withdrawal account.

-Lido addresses those issues differently for each staking module.
-In the _Curated Module_, the _Node Operators_ are trusted and approved by governance.
-There currently are 36 _Node Operators_ which handle on average 7'779 validators each.
-In the _Community Module_, anyone can become a _Node Operator_, but needs to provide a bond of ETH per validator.
-Any slashing penalty or rewards stolen are taken out of that bonds, with additional penalties for the _Node Operators_.
-There currently are 312 _Node Operators_ in this module with an average of 19 validators each.
-Potential additional losses are covered by the _Lido Treasury_.
+Lido addresses those risks differently for each staking module.
+In the _Curated Module_, the _Node Operators_ are trusted and approved by _Lido Governance_.
+Currently 36 _Node Operators_ exist which manage on average 7'779 validators each.
+Different diversification measures are implemented to mitigate the risk of centralized infrastructure.

-_Curated Node Operators_ have different diversification measures to mitigate the risk of bugs or infrastructure failures.
 This is detailed on a dedicated [dashboard](https://app.hex.tech/8dedcd99-17f4-49d8-944e-4857a355b90a/app/3f7d6967-3ef6-4e69-8f7b-d02d903f045b/latest).
-We computed that in a worst-case scenario, the failure of a _Curated Node Operator_ would impact less than 1% of the funds locked in Lido (see more in [dependencies](#dependencies)).
-This results in a _Low_ centralization risk in regard to the autonomy of Lido.
+We computed that in a worst-case scenario, the failure of a _Node Operator_ in the _Curated Module_ would impact less than 1% of the total funds staked through Lido (see more in [dependencies](#dependencies)).

+In the _Community Module_, anyone can become a _Node Operator_, but needs to deposit a bond of up to 2.4 `ETH` for the first validator or 1.3 `ETH` for all additional validators.
+Funds lost by the _Node Operators_ in the _Community Module_, eg due to slashing or theft of staking yield, are compensated through this bond and additional penalties for the _Node Operators_ applied on top.
+Currently 312 _Node Operators_ are active in the _Community Module_ with an average of 19 validators operated by each.
+Additional losses, that exceed the _Node Operator's_ deposited bond, are covered by the _Lido Treasury_.

 > Autonomy score: Low

 ## Exit Window

-Governance votes are not subject to any delay once the voting period has ended.
+_Lido Governance_ is an onchain governance system that allows `LDO` holders to vote on contract upgrades and other governance matters.
 The voting period is made of 5 days, only the first 3 of which can be used to approve a proposal, with 2 additional days to object to an accepted proposal.
+No _Exit Window_ is enforced once the voting period has ended.

 A system of `Easytrack` is in place for a set of pre-approved actions to be executed without requiring a quorum.
 Actions in the `Easytrack` contract have a 3-day delay which can be vetoed with more than 0.5% of the voting power.
 Different multisigs can create `Easytrack` actions which may make treasury payments, control the _Simple-DVT Module_, or settle penalties in the _Community Module_.
-The control of the _Simple-DVT Module_ may lead to the loss of funds as this includes approving new _Node Operators_, but in addition to the potential veto, the [Simple-DVT Module Committee](#security-council) who is allowed to create those actions respects our security council requirements.
-The `Easytrack` can be paused by the [Emergency Brakes](#security-council) multisig or the governance.
+The [Simple-DVT Module Committee](#security-council) has the permission to create `Easytrack` actions for the _Simple-DVT Module_, these actions include the approval of new _Node Operators_ on the _Simple-DVT Module_ and thus potentially impact user funds.
+The [Simple-DVT Module Committee](#security-council) complies with the _Security Council_ requirements, thus mitigating the respective risks.
+The `Easytrack` can be paused by the [Emergency Brakes](#security-council) multisig or by _Lido Governance_.

-Finally, there exist multiple emergency actions which can be taken.
-Any guardian in the `DepositSecurityModule` can trigger the pause of all deposits without delay.
+Finally, there exist multiple _Emergency Actions_ which can be initiated by different Lido multisig accounts.
+Any signer in the `DepositSecurityModule` can trigger the pause of all deposits without delay.
 In addition to that, the _Community Staking Module_ can be completely paused by the [Community Staking Module Committee](#security-council), this includes the registering of new _Node Operators_ and claiming rewards.

 > Exit Window score: High

 ## Accessibility

 Lido has a main frontend at [stake.lido.fi](https://stake.lido.fi).
-This UI is released on IPFS and there are instructions in the [docs](https://docs.lido.fi/ipfs/about) to access the latest release using any IPFS gateway of choice.
+The different releases of this frontend are published on IPFS and instructions to access the latest release using an IPFS gateway of choice are available on the public [docs](https://docs.lido.fi/ipfs/about).

-In addition to that, it offers an extended list of [UI integration elements](https://ui.lido.fi/) to help others integrate interaction with the Lido contracts.
-Several third-party applications or wallets, such as Metamask, Argent, and Infinex use this integration to enable direct interaction with Lido.
-Those apps, in addition to IPFS, represent an acceptable backup solution to access the protocol.
+In addition to that, multiple third-party frontends, applications and wallets, such as Metamask, Argent, and Infinex, exist and enable direct access to the Lido protocol.
+In fact, Lido offers a public library of [UI integration elements](https://ui.lido.fi/) that enables third parties to seamlessly build more frontends to Lido.

 > Accessibility score: Low

 ## Conclusion

-Lido exposes a _High Centralization_ risk score in terms of _Upgradeability_ and _Exit Window_.
-While the [Consensus Committee](#security-council) satisfies our [security council requirements](https://defiscan.info/learn-more), this is not the case for the [DepositSecurityModule](#security-council).
-Moreover, there is no _Security Council_ nor _Exit Window_ to mitigate the risks of contract upgrades.
-For these reasons, Lido receives the score of **Stage 0**.
+Lido receives a _High Centralization_ score in terms of _Upgradeability_ and _Exit Window_.
+This is due to its contracts allowing for critical upgrades that are not protected with a sufficient _Exit Window_.
+Furthermore, its [DepositSecurityModule](#security-council) multisig exposes over critical permissions without .
+For these reasons, Lido achieves **Stage 0**.

 Lido could reach _Stage 1_ by enforcing a _7-day Exit Window_ to the critical smart contract upgrades or any action that may result in the _loss of user funds_ or adopting a _Security Council_ to safeguard those actions.
-It would also need to respect our [security council requirements](https://defiscan.info/learn-more) for their already implemented [DepositSecurityModule](#security-council).
+It would also need to update the [DepositSecurityModule](#security-council) to a _Security Council_.

-Lido could reach _Stage 2_ by having a 30-day _Exit Window_ and replacing the [Consensus Committee](#security-council) and [DepositSecurityModule](#security-council) by solutions with low centralization.
+Lido could reach _Stage 2_ by implementing a 30-day _Exit Window_ and replacing the [Consensus Committee](#security-council) and [DepositSecurityModule](#security-council) through sufficiently decentralizated solutions.

 > Overall score: Stage 0

 # Reviewer Notes

-Lido has different treasury management multisigs all listed [here](https://docs.lido.fi/multisigs/committees).
+⚠️ Lido has different treasury management multisigs all listed [here](https://docs.lido.fi/multisigs/committees).
 For practical reasons and readability, our [securty council](#security-council) section only lists the most important committees and multisigs.

 # Protocol Analysis